Skip to main content

 sockets = _.without(sockets, o);

-The code above first finds the right element inside the sockets array by the id as the parameter.
-Once found, using the without function it updates itself by returns a copy of the array with all instances of the values removed.
+The code first finds the right element inside the sockets array using id as the parameter.
+Then without returns a copy of the array with that element removed.

-Another cool feature that I have added to this release is the detection of the User Agent.
-This essentially means that every online user will now have either a mobile or a PC icon next to their username indicating what type of a device they are connected from.
-To achieve this functionality I am using the navigator.userAgent value on the client side:
+Another feature I’ve added to this release: User Agent detection.
+Every online user now has either a mobile or PC icon next to their username, showing what type of device they’re connected from.
+I’m using navigator.userAgent on the client side:

 var device = 'desktop';